 I just returned from attending this year’s 7in7 conference for digital nomads in Medellin, Colombia.
 It was an incredible conference designed for experienced location independent professionals.
 And unlike other conferences I’ve attended in the past, it combined activities relevant for attendee’s professional, as well as personal, lives.
 In fact, many people referred to it as a “lifestyle conference” instead of a “professional conference.”

 As part of the conference, I presented a workshop with online therapist, Dr. Sonia Jaeger, titled “Creating Your Location Independent Mental Health Toolbox.”
-In the workshop we presented tools and exercises from Acceptance and Commitment Therapy (ACT) that can be used to care for your mental and emotional well-being, wherever in the world you are.
+In the workshop we presented tools and exercises from Acceptance and Commitment Therapy (ACT) that can be used to care for your mental health, wherever in the world you are.

 These exercises are all done with an attitude of self-compassion, so towards the end of the workshop I led the group in doing a “Self-Compassion Break,” the exercise I present in the following video.
 Check out the video and try it out for yourself.
 If you’d like to know more about this exercise and the self-compassion course I attended earlier this year, you can continue reading below the video.